-Continuation of MATH& 146.
+Continuation of MATH& 146 (Introduction to Statistics).
 Expands on concepts of data collection, data cleaning, descriptive statistics, and inferential statistics.
 Emphasis is on statistical software and applications in data science.
-Prerequisite: MATH 245 or instructor permission.
+Prerequisite: MATH 245 or instructor permission (Coenrollment is acceptable)

-Calculus IV (3)
+Calculus IV (AE) (3)